If the Seattle Seahawks become the first team to win three straight NFC titles, they'll likely do so as champions of their division yet again.

 Defensively, the Seahawks should be just as stout, but have questions in the secondary with strong safety Kam Chancellor holding out and the addition of cornerback Cary Williams playing opposite Richard Sherman.

-The Cardinals believe they have the talent to dethrone the Seahawks.
+DESERT RISING: The Cardinals believe they have the talent to dethrone the Seahawks.
 They won 10 and 11 games in coach Bruce Arians' first two seasons.
-They were 9-1 when injuries, especially at quarterback, contributed to a 2-6 finish, including a wild-card playoff loss at Carolina.
+They were 9-1 when injuries, especially at quarterback, helped lead to a 2-6 finish, including a wild-card playoff loss at Carolina.

 James Bettcher replaces Todd Bowles as defensive coordinator, and both cornerback Patrick Peterson and safety Tyrann Mathieu are healthy.
 There are questions at linebacker.